Lieutenant-Colonel Graham Brooks, MC

-One of the Regiment’s Commanding Officers, Lt-Colonel Graham Brooks, M.C. became the commanding officer of 366 Battery, and he wrote an illustrated book about his experiences with 140th Field Regiment in France and Flanders entitled ‘Grand Party‘.
-Brooks describes the men of the Regiment in admiring and affectionate terms and also writes some personal analysis of how the German assault had been so devastatingly successful.
+Lt-Colonel Graham Brooks, M.C. became the commanding officer of 366 Battery, and he wrote an illustrated book about his experiences with 140th Field Regiment in France and Flanders entitled ‘Grand Party‘.
+Brooks describes the men of the Regiment in admiring and affectionate terms and also writes some personal analysis of how in his view the German assault of 1940 had been so devastatingly successful.

 The forward was written by John Gordon, in it he says about the Dunkirk battles: ‘from this little human story of what happened to one Regiment you will get a clear picture of what happened to the entire British Army’.

 The book was written in 1941, it is now out of print but rare copies still circulate and are obtainable through antique bookshops.